hbctraining/Training-modules/RShiny/lessons/02_inputs.md

 To have a third, placeholder, argument:

 ```
-  textAreaInput("input_text", "My input text", "Write about anything you like here...")
+  textAreaInput("input_text", "My input text", placeholder = "Write about anything you like here...")
 ```

 Adding this in creates default text to appear in the box, giving the user an example.

 ## Sliding range

-Sliders inputs are a great way to provide an interactive range for the user to select a value from.
+Slider inputs are a great way to provide an interactive range for the user to select a value from.
 Below we will have the example code that one can use to create a slider input:

 ```
 # User Interface